If you think women in tech is just a pipeline problem, you haven’t been paying attention

 Over a decade after I first learned to program, I still loved algorithms, but felt alienated and depressed by tech culture.
 While at a company that was a particularly poor culture fit, I was so unhappy that I hired a career counselor to discuss alternative career paths.
 Leaving tech would have been devastating, but staying was tough.

 I’m not the stereotypical male programmer in his early 20s looking to “work hard, play hard”.
 I do work hard, but I’d rather wake up early than stay up late, and I was already thinking ahead to when my husband and I would need to coordinate our schedules with daycare drop-offs and pick-ups.
 Kegerators and ping pong tables don’t appeal to me.
 I’m not aggressive enough to thrive in a combative work environment.
 Talking to other female friends working in tech, I know that I’m not alone in my frustrations.

-When researcher Kieran Snyder interviewed 716 women who left tech after an average tenure of 7 years, almost all of them said they liked the work itself, but cited discriminatory environments as their main reason for leaving.
+When researcher Kieran Snyder interviewed 716 women who left tech after an average tenure of 7 years, almost all of them said they liked the work itself, but most were unhappy with the work environment.
 In NSF-funded research, Nadya Fouad surveyed 5,300 women who had earned engineering degrees (of all types) over the last 50 years, and 38% of them were no longer working as engineers.
 Fouad summarized her findings on why they leave with “It’s the climate, stupid!”